 Medicaid is another government-funded insurance provider that covers low-income households.
 Some Medicaid policies provide a form of substance use disorder services, but policies vary by state.
 The 2014 expansion of the Affordable Care Act requires Medicaid to include treatment for substance abuse in some states.

 Although Medicare and Medicaid may cover some addiction treatment, many rehab facilities do not accept these policies as payment.
-The Recovery Village Palm Beach does not currently accept Medicare and Medicaid, but we work with clients to find a solution that meets their needs, even it means helping them find treatment elsewhere.
+The Recovery Village Palm Beach at Baptist Health does not currently accept Medicare and Medicaid, but we work with clients to find a solution that meets their needs, even it means helping them find treatment elsewhere.
 If you have one of these providers, you can:

 - Call your Medicare or Medicaid toll-free number and ask about rehab coverage